 index.html.
 The views are coded in JSX format as components.

-But we want to build multi-page websites because a single-page website can not always represent all information.
+But we sometimes need to build multi-page websites because a single-page website can not always represent complete information.

 Here we are going to build a website with multiple routes instead of multiple pages.
 Because React is not designed to develop multi-page websites.
 So, we need to create multiple routes to handle multiple views.